carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 of scientific software installations make it hard to install and re-install scientific software -- which ultimately, hinders reliability and reproducibility.

-But now, think about what a container is - a self-contained, complete, separate computer file system.
+But now, think about what a container is -- a self-contained, complete, separate computer filesystem.
 What advantages are there if you put your scientific software tools into containers?

 This solves several of our problems:

-- documentation - there is a clear record of what software and software dependencies were used, from bottom to top.
+- documentation -- there is a clear record of what software and software dependencies were used, from bottom to top.
-- portability -  the container can be used on any computer that has Docker installed -- it doesn't matter whether the computer is Mac, Windows or Linux-based.
+- portability -- the container can be used on any computer that has Docker installed -- it doesn't matter whether the computer is Mac, Windows or Linux-based.
-- reproducibility -  you can use the exact same software and environment on your computer and on other resources (like a large-scale computing cluster).
+- reproducibility -- you can use the exact same software and environment on your computer and on other resources (like a large-scale computing cluster).
-- configurability -  containers can be sized to take advantage of more resources (memory, CPU, etc.) on large systems (clusters) or less, depending on the circumstances.
+- configurability -- containers can be sized to take advantage of more resources (memory, CPU, etc.) on large systems (clusters) or less, depending on the circumstances.

 The rest of this workshop will show you how to download and run pre-existing containers on your own computer, and how to create and share your own containers.

 ### Use cases for containers

-Now that we have discussed a little bit about containers - what they do and the issues they attempt to address - you may be able to think of a few potential use cases in your area of work.
+Now that we have discussed a little bit about containers -- what they do and the issues they attempt to address -- you may be able to think of a few potential use cases in your area of work.
 Some examples of common use cases for containers in a research context include: